icopy-site/awesome-cn/docs/awesome/awesome-circuitpython.md

 ## CircuitPython.org

 [CircuitPython.org](https://circuitpython.org/) is the first stop on the information snake highway.
 Here you can see all the [supported boards and download](https://circuitpython.org/downloads) the specific firmware for each one, including beta, latest, and previous versions.
 Downloads can be sorted by: maker, features, name, and more.
-At this time there are over 80 boards supported in the CircuitPython family!
+At this time there are approaching 500 boards supported in the CircuitPython family!

 ## Guides